 1. Cost Impacts

 The NOPR provided a discussion of the expected costs of meeting the fossil fuel-generated energy consumption reduction requirements based on a study that DOE commissioned by PNNL in 2008 to look at the incremental costs of high performance buildings, and cost calculations for DOE work associated with the ASHRAE Advanced Energy Design Guides.
 DOE acknowledged that cost data for high performance buildings is fairly rare, and many times the costs for achieving high levels of energy efficiency are intermingled with the costs to achieve more sustainable design features.
-75 FR 63410 DOE will not repeat the summary of its research of existing cost data here, but today’s rule incorporates the same studies and cost data referenced in the NOPR.
-75 FR 63410-63412.
+75 FR 63410.
 Because of the limited data, DOE sought comment on cost impacts, especially any construction cost increases for buildings that Federal agencies are in the process of designing or have already built.

 DOE did not receive any comments providing additional specific cost information.
 EEI noted that the PNNL 2008 report stated that the cost data was very limited.
 (EEI, No. 10 at p.
 8) NIBS stated that the focus on first costs is misplaced and should not be considered; DOE should focus on the overall life-cycle-cost of the requirements.
 (NIBS, No. 12 at p.
 3) NRDC also stated that when analyzing cost impacts, DOE should look at life-cycle costs rather than increased first costs.
 (NRDC, No. 14 at p.
 7) NRDC commented that past experience has shown that the cost of efficiency improvements tends to be lower than predicted and that the magnitude of increases in energy efficiency will often exceed expectations.
 In another comment, NRDC stated that the statute does not mention costs as one of the criteria for application of this rule; therefore, DOE should not use cost to limit the application of the rule.
 (NRDC, No. 14 at p.
 6)